 Classes typically have more than 15-20 nationalities represented, and the average age is normally around 37 with 12 years of full-time work experience.
 Previous students worked for companies such as Aker Solutions, ABB, Conoco Philips, DNV GL, EDF, Engie, Halliburton, McKinsey, REC, Schlumberger, Shell, Siemens, Equinor and Total.
 And many more, including ministries, regulators, defence and other public authorities.

 A global partnership - Learn WITH the experts

 Bringing together the expertise of two leading institutions in the field of energy management, the Executive Master of Management in Energy gives you a global perspective on the industry.

 IFP School in Paris

-"The modules at IFP School in Paris provide in-depth insight of the oil, gas and power businesses.
+"The Executive Master of Management in Energy is designed to empower managers to recharge the energy sector.
 You will be exposed to the technical, economic, financial and environmental dimensions of the value chain, and develop a new mindset to support the ongoing transition of the energy world."

 The Executive Master of Management in Energy is intense and demands commitment.
 Admission requirements are stringent to ensure that all participants are qualified.

+As this is a part time programme, you can only apply for a tourist visa.
 If you are eligible for financial support from the Norwegian State Educational Loan Fund, the EMME is a supported programme.
 Please see their website for more information.
 Please note that we are unable to assist you with queries related to the Norwegian State Educational Loan Fund.